PairUni: Pairwise Training for Unified Multimodal Language Models: Experiments

 \subsection{Main Results}

+We first present the main results on Janus-Pro 1B and 7B, demonstrating that \methodname\ effectively addresses the trade-off typically observed in unified modeling, leading to simultaneous improvements in both understanding and generation.

-\textbf{Multimodal Understanding.} Table~\ref{tab:multimodal_selected} summarizes the performance of various models on four representative multimodal understanding benchmarks.
-On the broad-coverage {MMMU} benchmark, which stresses general visual reasoning across science, math, and commonsense, \methodname\ delivers clear gains among unified models: at the 1B scale it attains {40.4} (vs.\ Janus-Pro-1B: 36.3; ULM-R1$^{\dagger}$: 40.3), and at the 7B scale it reaches {47.0}, outperforming prior unified baselines such as Janus-Pro-7B (41.1) and UniToken (32.8).
-Beyond MMMU, \methodname\ also improves {MMStar} and {MME}: at 7B, it moves MMStar from 46.5 to {49.5} and MME from 1567.1 to {1597.7}, while maintaining competitive {POPE} (88.0 vs.\ 87.4), showing gains in both perception-heavy and knowledge-heavy tasks.
-At the 1B scale, \methodname\ achieves \textbf{46.4} on MMStar and \textbf{1483.2} on MME with stable POPE (86.4), indicating that the data pairing and Pair-GPRO optimization are effective even under tight capacity budgets.
-The consistent improvements of \methodname\ suggest that \methodname\ strengthen unified visual reasoning without sacrificing perception robustness.
+\textbf{Multimodal Understanding.} Table~\ref{tab:multimodal_selected} reports the performance of different models on four representative multimodal understanding benchmarks.
+On the broad-coverage {MMMU} benchmark, which emphasizes general visual reasoning across scientific, mathematical, and commonsense domains, \methodname\ achieves substantial improvements among unified models: at the 1B scale it attains a score of {40.4} (cf.\ Janus-Pro-1B: 36.3; ULM-R1$^{\dagger}$: 40.3), and at the 7B scale it reaches {47.0}, surpassing prior unified baselines such as Janus-Pro-7B (41.1) and UniToken (32.8).
+Beyond MMMU, \methodname\ also improves performance on {MMStar} and {MME}: at 7B, it increases MMStar from 46.5 to {49.5} and MME from 1567.1 to {1597.7}, while maintaining competitive {POPE} performance (88.0 vs.\ 87.4), thereby demonstrating gains on both perception-intensive and knowledge-intensive tasks.
+At the 1B scale, \methodname\ attains \textbf{46.4} on MMStar and \textbf{1483.2} on MME with stable POPE performance (86.4), indicating that the proposed data pairing strategy and PairGRPO optimization remain effective under stringent capacity constraints.
+These consistent improvements suggest that \methodname\ enhances unified visual reasoning capabilities without compromising perceptual robustness.